derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development-with-oke/LabGuide300.md

 ### **STEP 1**: Modify Java code and commit to GitHub

 - Open **[Wercker](https://app.wercker.com)** in a new tab or browser window, or switch to it if you already have it open.
-In the top navigation bar, click **Pipelines**, then click on your **twitter-feed** application.
+In the top navigation bar, click **Pipelines**, then click on your **twitter-feed-oke** application.

   ![](images/300/0.png)

 - In a new browser tab, navigate to your forked twitter-feed repository on GitHub.
-If you've closed the tab, you can get back by going to [GitHub](https://github.com/), scrolling down until you see the **Your repositories** box on the right side of the page, and clicking the **twitter-feed** link.
+If you've closed the tab, you can get back by going to [GitHub](https://github.com/), scrolling down until you see the **Your repositories** box on the right side of the page, and clicking the **twitter-feed-oke** link.

   ![](images/300/1.png)